zulip/zulip/templates/zerver/help/user-groups.md

 1. Click on the group name or description to edit.

-1. Add or remove members (including yourself).
-Click outside the member box to save.
+1. Add or remove users (including yourself).
+Click outside the box to save.
 Zulip will notify everyone who is added or removed.

 {end_tabs}